Rogyou/Sign-Language-Recognition/README.md

 sign language.
 Hundreds of sign languages are in used around the world, for instance, Japanese Sign Language, British Sign Language (BSL), Spanish Sign Language,  Turkish  Sign  Language.
-Sign  language  is  a  visual  language  and  consists  of  3  major  components:
-10
-Fingerspelling Word  level  sign vocabulary
-Non­manual  features
-Used to spell words
-letter  by  letter  .
-Used for the majority
-of  communication.
-Facial expressions and
-tongue, mouth and
-body  position.
 We have used American Sign Language(ASL) as a base in our project.
 American Sign Language is a complex visual­spatial language that is used by the deaf community in the United States and English­speaking parts of Canada.
 It is linguistically complete, natural language.
 It is native language of many deaf men and women, as well as some hearing children born into deaf families.
-Fig  1:   American  Sign  Language[18]
-11

-#2.
-LITERATURE  SURVEY
+# 2. LITERATURE  SURVEY
-I n the recent years, there has been tremendous research on the hand sign recognition.
-The technology of gesture recognition is divided into two categories
+In the recent years, there has been tremendous research on the hand sign recognition.
+The technology of gesture recognition is divided into two categories.
-#2.1  Vision­based
+## 2.1  Vision­based
 In vision­based methods computer camera is the input device for observing the information of hands or fingers.
 The Vision Based methods require only a camera, thus realizing a natural interaction between humans and computers